Query Data 360 Data using Query API

 - Consider your data’s indexed field: Use the DMOs primary index or consider using a secondary index

-- Implement async handling: Data 360 queries use both asynchronous and synchronous responses to optimize performance.
-Setup your application to handle both sync and async responses.
+- Implement asynchronous handling: Data 360 queries use both asynchronous and synchronous responses to optimize performance.
+Set up your application to handle both synchronous and asynchronous responses.

 - Paginate result sets: Use the Connect API